Mehul-Bagaria/Mehul-Bagaria.github.io/_posts/2022-09-30- Basic steps in impact analysis using LS-DYNA.md

   - dynamic
 ---

-sLS-DYNA can be a great software when doing the explicit analysis or the analysis that happen in fraction of a seconds.
+LS-DYNA can be a great software when doing the explicit analysis or the analysis that happen in fraction of a seconds.
 These type of analysis involve high impact rate or high strain rate.

 ## LS-DYNA workflow for impact analysis